carpentries-incubator/lesson-R-packaging/_episodes/01-introduction.md

 ---

 Picture yourself starting a new programming project.
-Most likely, your first step will consist on creating a new folder, a folder that later you'll populate with files.
+Most likely, your first step will consist of creating a new folder, a folder that later you'll populate with files.
 If the project is long and complex, you'll need several files and also some subfolders.
 The folder structure can eventually become pretty complex and difficult to maintain, specially if your project has multiple authors.